This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Casting Processes”.

 a) Brass and bronze

-Explanation: Investment casting method is also known as lost wax method.
+Explanation: Investment casting method is also known as the lost wax method.
 This method is used to make brass and bronze statues of religious images, jewelry, and dentistry.
 The molten metal is poured into an already made mold cavity by melting the mold pattern in the mold itself.

 6. Permanent mold casting is otherwise known as _____________